Justin Theroux Breaks Social Media Silence After Split

 The animal advocate hashtagged the post, "#selenagomez."

-Since the news broke, neither Justin nor Jennifer have made any official public appearances and laid low.
-Both have tried to keep away from the public eye.
+Since the breakup news broke, neither Justin nor Jennifer have made any official public appearances and have laid low, keeping away from the public eye.
 At the last minute, the 46-year-old Leftovers actor cancelled an appearance on the Late Show on Feb.
 20.

 On Feb.
 15, the couple surprised the world when they announced they were going their separate ways after less than three years of marriage.